ttacker/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 semantics are detailed enough to be useful for understanding the most common uses of cookies by servers.
 The full semantics are described in {{ua-requirements}}.

-When the user agent receives a Set-Cookie header, the user agent stores the cookie together with its attributes.
+When the user agent receives a Set-Cookie header, the user agent provides the information in the category, purpose, and policy attributes to the user; and if the third-party attribute is set, the user agent indicates to the user the cookie is a third-party cookie.
+If the exempt attribute is set, the user agent stores the cookie together with its attributes.
+If the exempt attribute is not set, and the consent attribute is set, the user agent stores the cookie together with its attributes.
+If the exempt attribute is not set, and the consent attribute is not set, the user agent requests the user's consent, if not already provided by the user via settings or another manner.
+If the user's consent is obtained, the user agent sets the consent attribute and stores the cookie together with its attributes.
 Subsequently, when the user agent makes an HTTP request, the user agent includes the applicable, non-expired cookies in the Cookie header.

 If the user agent receives a new cookie with the same cookie-name, domain-value, and path-value as a cookie that it has already stored, the existing cookie is evicted and replaced with the new cookie.
 Notice that servers can delete cookies by sending the user agent a new cookie with an Expires attribute with a value in the past.
+Servers can revoke consent by sending the user agent a new cookie without the consent attribute set, and user agents can revoke consent by including the applicable cookie without the consent attribute set.

 Unless the cookie's attributes indicate otherwise, the cookie is returned only to the origin server (and not, for example, to any subdomains), and it expires